VazziDE/WD-Pluginlist/README.md

 # WD-Pluginlist
-WD-Pluginlist is an Plugin for the WaterdogPE Proxy, to display all the plugins which are used on the proxy.
+WD-Pluginlist is a Plugin for the WaterdogPE Proxy, to display all the plugins which are used on the proxy.

 <h4>Command: /wdplugins</h4>
 <h4>Permission: waterdog.command.plugins</h4>